 Fiber-reinforced plastics (FRPs) are composite materials made up of a polymer matrix reinforced with fiber.
-The unique combination of physical properties found in FRPs can bring significant improvements to 3D printed parts and prototypes.
+The unique combination of physical properties in FRPs can significantly improve 3D-printed parts and prototypes.

 This unique combination of properties makes FRP ideally suited for applications including infrastructure and construction, aerospace, automotive, and sporting goods.